bfrisbyh92/Bfrisbyh92/README.md

 [![ProfileViews](https://komarev.com/ghpvc/?username=bfrisbyh92&color=red&style=flat)](https://komarev.com/ghpvc/?username=bfrisbyh92)

 :wave: Hello!
 I'm Brendan[@bfrisbyh92](https://github.com/bfrisbyh92) and love building software, automating simple tasks, hosting projects and learning new things.
-From design to development I love the entire process of building software.
+Take a look at my [Portfolio](https://brendanfrisby.netlify.app/).
+From responsive design to backend development, I love the entire process of building software.
 I focus on maintainability, performance, and security with all of my projects and try to follow all of best practices.
 I'm big supporter of maintaining a growth mindset.
 The one thing I'm certain of is everyday I get a small amount better at coding as long as I sit down and put the work in.

 <div align="center">
     <details>